KDE/kapidox/README.md

 Of course, you need Doxygen!

 ### Optional
-Doxyqml and doxypypy might be needed to let doxygen document respectevely qml and python sources.
+Doxyqml and doxypypy might be needed to let doxygen document qml and python sources respectively.

 To generate the dependency diagrams, you need the Graphviz Python bindings.
 They are currently not available from pip, but most distributions provide them.